chekanov/GC4PhysicalConstants/README.md

 ## How to Use the Files in This Repository

-Here's a Python example of how to read thsi compressed JSON file:
+Here's a Python example of how to read this compressed JSON file:

 ```python
 import gzip